yowlshi/Weather-Classification-Web-App-Machine-Learning/README.md

 - 🧠 **Deep Learning-Powered**: Built with TensorFlow and Keras.
 - 🖼️ **Image Upload**: Upload `.jpg` or `.png` weather images through a simple UI.
 - ⚙️ **Real-time Prediction**: Instantly returns the weather condition with high accuracy.
-- 💾 **Model Caching**: Fast and efficient with Streamlit’s caching mechanism.
+- 💾 **Model Caching**: Fast and efficient with Streamlit's caching mechanism.
 - ✅ **User-Friendly Interface**: Clean design with informative outputs.

 ---